 You are now ready to upgrade to Certified Recovery Peer Advocate, per the following steps:

-- Complete the CRPA application form available on our website.
-This application includes a Work Verification Form (page 6) which is to be filled-out and signed by your supervisor, confirming that you’ve completed at least 500 hours of work/volunteer experience including 25+ hours of supervision.
+- Complete the CRPA Upgrade application form available on our website.
+This application includes a Work Verification Form (page 5) which is to be filled-out and signed by your supervisor, confirming that you’ve completed at least 500 hours of work/volunteer experience in the peer role including 25+ hours of supervision.

 - Mail the application to us, including a check/money order made payable to NYCB for the $50 upgrade fee.
 You do not need to include copies or your training certificates or high school diploma; these items are already on file with us.